CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 [st=START_TIME] | The time of the start of the task [e=END_DATE] | The date of the task that the task will end on [et=END_TIME] | The time of the end of the task [i=IMPORTANCE] | The priority of the task.
-Can be `green`, `yellow` or `red`, from low to high importance [t=TAGS] | Tags that are assigned to the task
+It can be `green`, `yellow` or `red`, from low to high importance [t=TAGS] | Tags that are assigned to the task

 >  For Dates and Times, the program utiilises natural language processing.
-This means that you can enter commands in multiple formats such as "tmr, next week, next wed, 3 days later, noon, 8am, 1400" and inbx_0 will read them just fine! <br>
+This means that you can enter commands in multiple formats such as "tmr, next week, next wed, 3 days later, noon, 8am, 1400" and Inbx_0 will read them just fine! <br>

 The `IMPORTANCE` parameter takes in variations of the colours `red`, `green` or `yellow`, such as `Red, Green, Yellow`, `r, g, y`, or `R, G, Y`.